dylanjgraham/StamfordEDLStats/README.md

   create overall 01 and cricket buckets to compare scores across divisions✔️<br>
   make the divisions collapsible✔️<br>
   make fonts overall bigger✔️<br>
+  When stats are saved to the json it needs to also pull A division.
+Right now it is only pulling B and C <br>
   add toggle option for light and darkmode <br>
   fix buggy sorting visual that looks like it should be an arrow but is instead a box <br>
   Add schedule screen <br>